thezem/kraftjs/README.md

 ### minimize the number of javascript on client-side, load pages only on demand

 ```
-import React from 'kraft';
+import React from 'kraftjs';
-import { RouterServer, Route } from 'kraft/router';
+import { RouterServer, Route } from 'kraftjs/router';

 // kraft renders components dynamically from ./src/pages based on user requests